openresty/lua-nginx-module/README.markdown

 the requests in a single nginx worker process.

-Request contexts are isolated from each other by means of Lua (light) threads (aka Lua coroutines).
+Request contexts are isolated from each other by means of Lua (lightweight) threads (aka Lua coroutines).
 And Lua modules loaded are persistent on the nginx worker process level.
 So the memory footprint is quite small even when your nginx worker process is handling 10K requests at the same time.